 What is wild rice?

-Wild rice is an edible whole grain of semi-aquatic grasses.
+Wild rice, also called Indian rice, water rice, or water oats, is an edible whole grain of semi-aquatic grasses.
 However, wild rice is not the same thing as traditional rice (also known as Asian cereal), and it’s not technically a true rice at all.
 So, what makes wild rice different from traditional rice?
 Short answer – native location and the genus of grasses.

 - Wild Rice Location: Wild rice is native to the Great Lakes region of North America; however, it also grows naturally in waterways all over the United States, as well as Asia.
 It was originally grown and harvested by Native Americans who consumed the grain for centuries.
 Thanks to growing agricultural practices, 70% of the wild rice grown in the United States is grown in California.